zaphosting/docs/docs/vserver-linux-databases.md

 ## MariaDB Installation

-First of all, we need to ensure that the latest MariaDB version is being installed.
+First of all, you need to ensure that the latest MariaDB version is being installed.
 Some old operating systems like Debian 9 or Ubuntu 18.04 don't come by default with the latest MariaDB version in its package manager, thus by executing the following command you are making sure that the latest version is retrieved.

 ```
 curl -sS https://downloads.mariadb.com/MariaDB/mariadb_repo_setup | sudo bash